andela-tadesanya/bucketlist-django/README.md

 Uses Django REST Swagger to document the API.
 Run the server and go to the URL 'api/v1.0/docs/'

 # User Interface
-There is also a user interface you can access to use the app
+There is also a user interface you can access to use the app from the root URL